Bonfouca, Louisiana: Etymology

-It is speculated that the name derives from the Choctaw words bok meaning river and fuka meaning home or residence in the Choctaw language.
-The name Bokfuka was given to a Choctaw chief that attacked the German Coast of Louisiana in the year 1747.
-Then in the year 1802 Louis-Narcisse Baudry Des Lozieres documents the name of the tribe and used the French transliteration of Bonifoucas.
+It is speculated that the name derives from the Choctaw language words "bok", meaning river, and fuka, meaning home or residence.
+Bokfuka was the name of a Choctaw chief who attacked the German Coast of Louisiana in the year 1747.
+In 1802 Louis-Narcisse Baudry Des Lozieres documented the name of the tribe.
+He referred to the 18th century chief as "Bonifoucas", a French transliteration of the Choctaw.